ShaneMcC/blog.dataforce.org.uk/content/posts/2007-08-18-Email-Woes.md

 ---
 On a daily basis, I get around 800 emails to my email accounts, of which most of it is spam.

-Now as good as thunderbird is at detecting spam, even it fails at a lot of the spam I recieve, leaving me with arround 100-200 spam per day that gets into my inbox.
+Now as good as thunderbird is at detecting spam, even it fails at a lot of the spam I receive, leaving me with around 100-200 spam per day that gets into my inbox.

 I've dealt with and accepted this for over a year now, before a discussion on IRC made me decide to do something about it.
 (When I say discussion, I mean [Chris](http://www.md87.co.uk) pasted one line showing how good the [UTD-Hosting](http://utd-hosting.com) mail server was at preventing junk getting to him)